chris-cho/Pizza-Gelato-App/README.md

 ## Usage

-1. Start ngrok on HTTP 5000 and grab the URL
+1. Start ngrok on port 5000 and grab the URL
 ```sh
    ngrok http 5000
    ```